PeppeL-G/bagawork/docs/src/routes/(default)/documentation/app/+page.md

 :::

-See the documentation for the :docs[Page] class to learn which methods you can override in your `Page` classes to make them work the way you want.
+See the documentation for the :docs[Page] class to learn which methods you can override in your `Page` classes to make the page work the way you want.

-## `createErrorRecoveringPage()` - Handle errors
+## `createErrorRecoveringPage()` - Handling errors
-When the user runs your app and an error occurs, your app will crash, and a GUI from the framework will be shown to the user with a message that explains why the app crashed, and what the user can do about it.
+When the user runs your app and an une expected error occurs in your code, your app will crash, and a GUI from the framework will be shown to the user with a message that explains why the app crashed, and what the user can do about it.

 One of the options presented to the user is to try running the app again.
-Most likely, the app will only crash when it tries to show/run the page that crashed, and hopefully the user will still be able to use the other pages in the app without problems until the you have released a new version of the app that doesn't crash on that page anymore.
+Most likely, the app will only crash when it tries to show/run the page that crashed, and hopefully the user will still be able to use the other pages in the app without problems until you have released a new version of the app that doesn't crash on that page anymore.

 If the user choses the option to try running the app again, then `App.createStartPage()` will be called, and the page returned from that method will be shown to the user.
-If you want to show another page to the user, then you can implement `App.createErrorRecoveringPage()`, and return the page you want to show to the user there.
+If you instead want to show another page to the user, you can implement `App.createErrorRecoveringPage()`, and return the page you want to show to the user there.

 ::: tip Example